faizan-mac/Gamepad-Tester-Chrome-Extension/README.md

 * Displays and records the status of gamepad inputs

 # How to Run
-* Clone or download the repo and extract it.
+* Clone or download the repo and extract it
 * In Google Chrome navigate to the "Settings" then "Extensions" and enable "Developer Mode"
 * Select "Load unpacked" and select the repo folder to load the extension